River Arts District: Development along the French Broad River

 Starting in the early-to-mid-19th century, the riverfront's even ground and untainted openspace made it a popular trade route.
 Soon farmers, homesteads, inns and local small stores were drawn to take advantage of the economic opportunity.
 In the late 19th century, the Western North Carolina Railroad expanded along the French Broad River and the banks' land value increased.
 The river's natural attributes drew crowds and Asheville grew to be a small and economically adorned city.

-With the first railroad in Asheville in 1879, industries began to locate along the French Broad River.
+After the first railroads reached Asheville in October 1880, industries began to locate along the French Broad River.
 The two-story Cotton Mill building, where denim and flannel were made, is one of the oldest buildings in the district.
 Built in 1887, it was the fifth large factory in the area.
 Moses and Caesar Cone took over C.E.
 Graham Manufacturing in 1893 and changed its name to Asheville Cotton Mills, which made coarse plaid cloth.
 Cone Mills closed the factory complex in 1953, and it remained empty for the next 40 years.
 Clyde Savings Bank sold the complex to the Preservation Society of Asheville and Buncombe County in 1993.
 Most of the 122,000-square-foot building burned April 2, 1995, in a fire determined to be arson.
 The society called the building "the key structure in the area's redevelopment."
 The fire destroyed a water tower intended to be a symbol of the new district.
 Eileen and Marty Black bought the remaining building in 2002, renovated it, and moved into Cotton Mill Studios with other artists.

 Another major building built by Nabisco on Depot Street in 1907 became Lift Studios.
 Artist Daniel McClendon and his wife bought the long abandoned building in 2011 and renovated it.

 By the very early 20th century, Asheville's portion of French Broad riverfront had become a prime destination point for travelers and a pivotal recreational and leisure space for residents.
 The Asheville Electric Company created a small diversion off the French Broad and named it Riverside Park.
 The park erected a carousel, a boat house and a movie screen that could only be viewed from a boat in the river.
 At the time, this type of entertainment was not only unique but left a strong impression.
 Unfortunately, in 1915 a fire destroyed much of Riverside Park and the following year brought more devastation.

 In 1916 massive flooding not only destroyed what remained of Riverview Park but swept away the watershed community.
 The many local industry and business owners – who for years had thrived along the French Broad River – abandoned their buildings and relocated to higher ground.
 Soon after, Asheville's traffic system experienced rapid growth, and new highways and roads cut off access points to the river.

 Industries began leaving the area in the 1940s due to flooding.
 Over time, the French Broad defaulted to an unregulated dumping site and leisure enjoyment was impossible and forgotten.